 Note: Clause 14.6 reflects section 10B(4) of the Act.

-14.7 In deciding whether part of a meeting is to be closed to the public, the council or committee concerned must consider any relevant guidelines issued by the Chief Executive of the Office of Local Government.
+14.7 In deciding whether part of a meeting is to be closed to the public, the council or committee concerned must consider any relevant guidelines issued by the Departmental Chief Executive of the Office of Local Government.

 Note: Clause 14.7 reflects section 10B(5) of the Act.